Just For Fun: Surprisingly Similar Characters

 Is this Wreck-It Ralph or Asura?

 - This is a family of Accessory Wearing Cartoon Animals that are strongly associated with fruit of some kind.
 Collectively its their Trademark Favorite Food and you'll be in a world of hurt if you decide to mess with it or the family.
-The most prominent member of the family is well known for wearing an iconic piece of clothing and nothing else.
+The most prominent member of the family is well known for wearing a single piece of iconic clothing.
 This character is also quite strong and possessing an equally strong stubborn streak.
-This character also has a younger relative who tags along that wears a red article of clothing on the head.
+This character has been around since the 80's, and was only given a whole family in a more recent iteration.
+This same character also has a younger relative who tags along that wears a red article of clothing on the head.
 There is also another relative who is probably the oldest member of the family.
 This relative's age is often made fun of, but is also considered a fountain of wisdom and knowledge on several fields, and when younger, was quite (and still is to an extent) a badass.
 Another relative has green eyes and is mostly known for being the opposite gender of the other three, and is quite popular as a result.
 At least one relative has long blond hair that is prehensile to an extent.

 Is this The Kong Family or The Apple Family?